OM4 Pan F

 Platform 1 in Huddersfield is a brilliant organisation: initially, it was founded as a men’s mental health project, along the lines of the men’s shed movement (which is why it

-Jump straight to my first batch of photos or my second batch of photos.
+Jump straight to my photos of Carbeth.
 I first heard of Carbeth in about 2005.
-My late friend Mick Parkin was writing a
+My late friend Mick Parkin was writing a novel in which Carbeth featured, and I

 I’ll be going up to Carbeth Huts very soon to take photographs there.
 I’ve been led there by two separate paths: the one which has taken me to other communities